 - Making the Cake

 - Preheat your oven to 325 degrees

 - In a large bowl whisk the flour, sugar, baking powder and salt

-- Bake for about 55 - 65 minutes or until cooked through
+- Pour the batter into an ungreased tube pan.
+Bake for about 55 - 65 minutes or until cooked through.

 - Making the Glaze

 - Mix the powdered sugar, softened butter, 10 raspberries, and lemon juice until smooth.

 - Spoon the glaze over your cake and let drizzle down the side.